 Please note time change: All class sessions will be held at 2 PM.
 If you have been curious about IEW classes, my new Summer IEW Prep Course would be a great one to start with!
 I will conduct a course of 6 class sessions beginning June 7.
 This is a live Zoom online course that focuses … Continue reading Summer IEW Prep Course!

 Thanks to IEW's monthly newsletter, I just learned of a new test that replaces the problematic standardized tests that shackle teachers to Common Core standards, the ACT, and the SAT.
 Many private schools and homeschools educate their students using a classical model.
 Until recently, there was no standardized test or college entrance exam geared toward … Continue reading Don’t “teach to the test!”
 Test what you teach!

 Please click on the “Classes” tab for the schedule, pricing, and course descriptions!
 If you want to register for classes, please click on the Contact tab and send me an email to request registration materials.
 If you have questions, please email me through the form on the Contact tab and I will be happy to … Continue reading Registration for 2023-2024 Classes Now Open!

 "Key Word Outlining" is the foundational writing skill that students first learn in the IEW method and Writing to Learn classes.
-All writing throughout all three of my levels begins with a key word outline (kwo).
-The way students choose the information for the kwos changes as we progress through the different types of writing. … Continue reading The Foundation of IEW Writing: Key Word Outlining
+As we progress through the different types of writing in the three levels, the way students choose the information for the key word outline (kwo) changes.
+Nevertheless, the kwo is always the catalyst for … Continue reading The Foundation of IEW Writing: Key Word Outlining